-Sexual harassment is illegal in the US and other nations, but is sometimes difficult to prove.
-Stringent, consistent documentation is required from Day One of its inception in order to prove a strong case and to gain a conviction if the case goes to trial.
+Sexual harassment is illegal in the United States and other nations, but it is sometimes difficult to prove.
+Stringent, consistent documentation is required from day one of its inception in order to prove a strong case and to gain a conviction if the case goes to trial.

-Every new-hire on a new job should begin a work journal to use as a case for proving one's deserving of a raise and promotion and in this journal, evidence of sexual harassment may be recorded on a daily basis.
+Every new hire in a new job should begin a work journal to use as a case for proving one's deserving of a raise and promotion, and this journal could also record evidence of sexual harassment.
 The employee may not realize that it exists until he or she reviews the journal weekly and monthly and notes patterns of behaviors.
 It's the best proactive action for job advancement and best defensive action in case of harassment.

 Many Ohio public school systems have anti-sexual harassment policies and regular awareness/prevention training in place, including deep background checks for personnel.

 However, not all potential perpetrators are eliminated or deterred.
 My opinion is that these school systems do a high-quality job, but cannot catch all possible perpetrators before harassment occurs.
 The school systems are proactive overall, in my opinion.

 In the non-school non-profit sector in the same state during the same 20 years, perpetrators have been fired and sometimes required to register as sex offenders, depending on the case.
 Additional, anti-sexual harassment training has been provided by the state to these organizations, some of which had never instituted such training on their own initiative in the past.
 That, of course, proved unwise.
 Non-profits have become more proactive in this state over the last 20 years.